 Staying at Vegan House – who will enjoy glamping?

 I heard about this place for the first time from a friend who is definitely an expert when it comes to wonderful places with a mission, separated from the rest of the world.
 Trusting her with this one definitely paid off.
-I bought two nights at Vegan House and gave it to my family as a Christmas gift.
+I bought two nights at Vegan House and gave them to my family as a Christmas gift.
 Everyone was grateful that instead of another pair of socks or tons of sweets they got some quality time with the family.

 Therefore, if you are looking for a place where you will spend a few quiet days with your family or friends, you will be able to try something new and be close to nature, this is the perfect place for you.
 Of course, you can also come to Vegan House for a romantic weekend, but if you rent all 4 tents, you have the entire resort for yourself: a restaurant where you can eat together and a sauna where you can rest after a long day outside.

 When is the best time to go for glamping at Vegan House?

 Vegan House tents are prepared for all weather conditions.
 You can go there both in winter and summer because there is a heating and cooling system.
 However, in my opinion, the best time to visit Vegan House is late spring or early fall.
 Why?
 This is the time when the weather is perfect for glamping.

 Rainy days in October

 When planning a weekend at Vegan House in mid-October, we were hoping for beautiful Polish autumn but instead experienced the beginning of winter with a lot of rain and temperature close to 0 °C. Of course, the weather doesn’t really matter when you have your family around you.
 Nevertheless, the rain made the stay definitely less comfortable.